Finschia/ostracon/CONTRIBUTING.md

 The latest state of development is on `master`, which must never fail `make test`. _Never_ force push `master`, unless fixing broken git history (which we rarely do anyways).

-To begin contributing, create a development branch either on `github.com/tendermint/tendermint`, or your fork (using `git remote add origin`).
+To begin contributing, create a development branch either on `github.com/line/ostracon`, or your fork (using `git remote add origin`).

 Make changes, and before submitting a pull request, update the `CHANGELOG_PENDING.md` to record your change.
 Also, run either `git rebase` or `git merge` on top of the latest `master`.
 (Since pull requests are squash-merged, either is fine!)

-Update the `UPGRADING.md` if the change you've made is breaking and the instructions should be in place for a user on how he/she can upgrade it's software (ABCI application, Tendermint-based blockchain, light client, wallet).
+Update the `UPGRADING.md` if the change you've made is breaking and the instructions should be in place for a user on how he/she can upgrade it's software (ABCI application, Ostracon-based blockchain, light client, wallet).

 Once you have submitted a pull request label the pull request with either `R:minor`, if the change should be included in the next minor release, or `R:major`, if the change is meant for a major release.